Hazard Identification Training and Safety Reporting in Aviation SMS

 Using a generic term like "issue reporting" also does not limit the scope to simply safety or security.

 The term "issue reporting" can be extended for other risk management systems that have been adopted by the aviation industry.

-Reporting forms for hazards (accidents, incidents, irregularities) need not be limited to only aviation safety-related issues.
-Modern aviation safety and quality programs encourage employees, customers, and other stakeholders to report issues related to:
+Safety reporting forms for hazards (accidents, incidents, irregularities) need not be limited to only aviation safety-related issues.
+Modern aviation SMS encourage employees, customers, and other stakeholders to report issues related to:

 - Quality (customer service);

 Pure, homogeneous management systems are designed to manage one of these types of issues.